OfficeDev/office-scripts-docs/docs/develop/power-automate-integration.md

 10. Default parameter values are allowed (for example `async function main(workbook: ExcelScript.Workbook, Name: string = 'Jane Doe')`.

-> [!IMPORTANT]
-> Currently, scripts must return a [Promise](https://developer.mozilla.org/docs/web/javascript/reference/global_objects/promise) for Power Automate to allow either output from the script or input into the script.
-If your script does not return anything, but needs input parameters, add `: Promise<void>` to the end of your `main` function signature (`async function main(workbook: ExcelScript.Workbook, myParameter?: string): Promise<void>`) to enable data flow through your script in Power Automate.
-We working to allow scripts that take input parameters and do not return anything.

 ## Returning data from a script back to Power Automate

 Scripts can return data from the workbook to be used as dynamic content in a Power Automate flow.
 As with input parameters, there are some restrictions Power Automate places on the return type.